sbs20/scanserv/install.md

  * Open your browser and navigate to http://YOUR_QNAP:PORT/scanserv/

 ## Raspberry Pi
+*Please note:* USB only scanners draw a lot of current relative to the Pi's available power.
+This manifested itself in unusual scans - technically valid images but with odd colours and block transforms.
+So I needed to switch and use a powered USB hub for my Canon LIDE 20.
+Because of my USB3.0 hub that in turn led to USB issues.
+If you encounter similar then see here: https://www.raspberrypi.org/forums/viewtopic.php?f=28&t=53832

 First we need to install sane, apache, and php5

 ```
 sudo apt-get update